fpco/terraform-aws-foundation/examples/s3-full-access-policy/README.md

 make test
 ```

 This will build and run the test executable.
 The tests poll for around 20 seconds until they find the target bucket.
-Expect the test overall to take around a minute to run.
+Expect the test overall to take around a minute to run after the executable build is complete.
+Stack is a dependency of this step and must be installed in order to build and run the tests.

 ### Destruction

-To destroy the test environment run the following command:
+To destroy the test environment and all buckets and other resources created by the example run the following command:

 ```
 make clean